Should You Buy Nvidia Stock Before Nov. 19?

 *Stock Advisor returns as of November 10, 2025

-Lyle Daly has positions in Nvidia.
-The Motley Fool has positions in and recommends Nvidia.
+Robert Izquierdo has positions in Advanced Micro Devices, Broadcom, Intel, and Nvidia.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Intel, and Nvidia.
+The Motley Fool recommends Broadcom and recommends the following options: short November 2025 $21 puts on Intel.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.